Healthy Homes Assessment Camberley

 Home Assessments Camberley for Rental Properties

-There are numerous concerns to be able to examine in a house review to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are numerous concerns you should look for in a home review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
 The most common are:

 • Is there adequate drainage and the draught is stopped?

-The repercussions of not having the Healthy home that is in compliance with lawful Residential Tenancies Act and consequently falling on the wrong side of the tenancy solutions ruling can have a significant impact for property owners and landlords.
-For professional advice, call today to book your rental properties house assessment.
+The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of an tenant solutions ruling can be significant for landlords and property managers.
+For professional advice, call today to book your rental properties house evaluation.

 home assessments for rental properties